 - Mix up your characters with uppercases, lowercases, numbers, or symbols

 - Avoid obvious letter or number substitutes such as P@$$w0rd

 - Don’t use your name, nickname, or date of birth on your password

 - Avoid using the same passwords on all or several of your subscriptions, online banking, social media accounts, or other websites

 - Don’t save your login credentials on your computer.
 Hackers can get into your computer and obtain all your data.

-Another important thing to remember is to change your password once or twice in a month.
+Another important thing to remember is to change your password once or twice a month.
 Don’t change it on the same day when you changed it last month.
 Try to make an irregular schedule of password change monthly doing it on a different day and time.

 These alternative ways to website security may seem too exaggerated to some people.
 But cyber-attacks are automated and it scans for weak websites every day.
 It is better to have peace of mind knowing that your website is safe and secured from these harmful attacks.
-Also, you’ve secured your website using free and affordable services and by just doing easy to follow preventive measures.
+Also, you’ve secured your website using free and affordable services and by just doing easy-to-follow preventive measures.

-If you are really interested in creating your own affiliate business, and work on a platform that monitors your websites, and back them up daily for its members, check out my # 1 recommendation.
+If you are really interested in creating your own affiliate business, and work on a platform that monitors your websites, and backs them up daily for its members, check out my # 1 recommendation.
 You’ll get plenty of training, support, your websites, and access to 24/7 live chat where a community is available to address any concerns or questions you may have.
 Click on the banner below to get started, and I will meet you inside.